oxidecomputer/humility/README.md

 ### Chip

-While some autodetection is in princple possible, Humility regrettably needs to be made aware of the specifics of the target chip.
+While some autodetection is possible, Humility regrettably may need to be made aware of the specifics of the target chip.
 Supported chips include:

 - `STM32F407VGTx` (default): STM32F407 as found on the reference Discovery board
 - `LPC55S69JBD100`: LPC55S69 as found on the LPCXpresso55S69
+- `STM32H7B3LIHxQ`: STM32H7B3 as found on the STM32H7B3I-DK

 The target chip can be specified via the `-c` option or the `HUMILITY_CHIP` environment variable.